harshkunz/Job-Finder/README.md

 - **Backend**: Python 3.11+, FastAPI, Hugging Face (LLMs), Apify
 - **Tools/Version**: Git, MCP

+### ☐ Project Workflow
+- User uploads resume via UI, server extracts text by using **Fitz_Library**.
+- Backend uses a **LLM (Qwen/Qwen3)** to extract key information from the resume.
+- Job data is scraped from LinkedIn & Naukri using **Apify**.
+- Backend returns JSON with resume insights and matched jobs.
+- Displays results in `JobFinder` with responsive UI and Apply links.

 ### ☐ Project Structure
 ``` Java
 Job-Finder/